deutsche-nationalbibliothek/pica-rs/README.md

 [![Coverage Status](https://coveralls.io/repos/github/niko2342/pica-rs/badge.svg?branch=main)](https://coveralls.io/github/niko2342/pica-rs?branch=main)
 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)

-Tools to work with bibliographic records encoded in Pica+.
+## About

+This repository provides a collection of tools to work with bibliographic records encoded in Pica+, the internal format of the OCLC Cataloging system.
+The core idea was to have a fast tool to flatten the complex structure of a record down to a two-dimonsional CSV record, which can be further processed by python/pandas.

+Most of the sub-commands are inspired by [xsv](https://github.com/BurntSushi/xsv), a tool to work with CSV data.

 ## Installation